pruby/icfp2017/README.md

 could currently use all unclaimed rivers and valuing what losing any given river would cost.

-Each cut is valued based on the points gained by the mines on the left side connecting to the sites on the right, and the mines on the right connecting to the sites on the left.
-As I'll note later, there was however a critical bug here.

 The first actual strategy I implemented was to detect when parts of the graph are about to get cut off - when they're connected only by a single available river (called a "bridge" in graph theory).
 Unfortunately, despite the otherwise fantastic algorithms available in Haskell's fgl library, whole-graph bridge finding seemed to be missing.
 I therefore had to implement this to use this approach.
 The simplest linear bridge-finding algorithm I could find was Jens Schmidt's chain decomposition technique [1].

+Each bridge is valued as if I were about to lose that link, based on the points gained by the mines on each side connecting to the consuming sites on the other.
+As I'll note later, there was however a critical bug here.

+This took about half a day
-Being stateful, this wasn't the best fit for a functional language, but with a bit of delving in to the mysteries of the State monad it came together.
-Once I worked out the little details, which took half of the third day, this could reliably detect when only one link was left.
-This works ok in small games with few opponents, but wouldn't work at scale as you'd only see a small % of bridges before someone else took them.
+to get working and works ok in small games with few opponents, but wouldn't work at scale as you'd only see a small % of bridges before someone else took them.

-The next step was to generalise this concept of finding bottlenecks.
+This required a more general concept of finding bottlenecks.
 This is too expensive to do universally, so the planner performs multiple rounds of selecting two random mines and finding the smallest number of unclaimed edges that could be removed to cut the two off from each other.

+This uses
-This uses the maximum flow algorithm in FGL to find which rivers are saturated and therefore where the minimum cut occurs.
+the maximum flow algorithm in FGL to find which rivers are saturated and therefore where the minimum cut occurs.
 It focuses on connecting mines as this seemed to be the key to high scores.